The Magic Snow Globe

 My daughter answers, “Smells good, Grandpa.
 Can’t wait to taste it.”

-I think to myself, Not only did God answer my prayer.
+I think to myself, Not only did God grant my heart’s desire.
 He went above and beyond.

 Christmas—tick.